• Skip to main content

 • The lien was supposed to be in somebody else’s name.

 Unfortunately, a mistaken lien will generally not go away on its own.
 You will have to reach out to the IRS and explain the mistake that was made.
+If you receive a notice about the lien, it should have instructions on how to appeal.

 What the IRS Considers When Removing Federal Tax Liens

-The IRS considers several factors when deciding to release or withdraw federal tax liens.
-First and foremost, the agency considers if a tax lien release or withdrawal will help you pay your taxes.
+Tax collection – First and foremost, the agency considers if a tax lien release or withdrawal will help you pay your taxes.
 If releasing the lien will only cover part of your tax liability, the IRS tries to make sure that the lien release will not compromise the ability to collect the rest of the balance.

-When considering a lien withdrawal, the IRS wants to see a pattern of compliance.
-Your chances will be lower or non-existent if you’re behind on other filing or payment obligations.
-The agency will also consider if the lien is likely to drive you toward bankruptcy.
-If so, the IRS considers if bankruptcy will make you more or less likely to pay.
+Your risk of bankruptcy – The agency will also consider if the lien is likely to drive you toward bankruptcy.
+If so, the IRS considers whether bankruptcy will make you more or less likely to pay.

-The IRS also considers the reasons the lien was placed.
+Why the lien was issued – The IRS also considers the reasons the lien was placed.
 For instance, if the lien was due to defaulting on a payment agreement, the agency will be less likely to approve a lien withdrawal based on a direct debit installment agreement.

 If the IRS can achieve the same effect with a lien discharge or release, it will generally select those options over a withdrawal.